RedTopper/Super-Haxagon/README.md

 ![Super Haxagon](./resource/banner.png "Banner")

 This is a Super Hexagon clone for the Nintendo 3DS.
-This should run on both o3ds, n3ds, and Citra homebrew environments.
+This should run on the o3ds, n3ds, and Citra homebrew environments.
 The Makefile also creates a CFW compatible CIA too, for those who are into that kind of stuff.
 A banner is included.

 ### Download